jotamodesto/nextjs-course/README.md

 ## English

-This repository is used in the course <a href="https://www.udemy.com/course/nextjs-react-the-complete-guide" target="_blank" >NextJS the complete guide</a> by <a href="https://github.com/mschwarzmueller" target="_blank" >Maximilian Schwarzmüller</a>
+This repository is used in the course <a href="https://www.udemy.com/course/nextjs-react-the-complete-guide" target="_blank" rel="noopener noreferrer">NextJS the complete guide</a> by <a href="https://github.com/mschwarzmueller" target="_blank" rel="noopener noreferrer">Maximilian Schwarzmüller</a>

 The repository content is divided in branches following the course sections.
 The name of each branch represent a section.